okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.idpDiscovery`: Enabled IdP Discovery when the user signed in.
 The [Identity Provider routing rules](https://help.okta.com/okta_help.htm?id=ext_Identity_Provider_Discovery) are evaluated by default when applicable.

-* `features.showPasswordToggleOnSignInPage`: Provided end users with the ability to toggle the visibility of their password on the Okta sign-in page.
+* `features.showPasswordToggleOnSignInPage`: Provided end users with the ability to view their password on the Okta sign-in page.
 This allows users to check their password entry before clicking **Sign In**.
 This feature also prevented an account lockout due to exceeding their org's permitted number of failed sign-in attempts.

 * `features.scrollOnError`: Scrolled errors into view.
 Errors appear inside the widget.